Are NFTs Dead?

 We understand that the cryptocurrency market in general is based more on speculation than actual reasoning.
 Even then, the speculative nature of the cryptocurrency market in general and NFTs in specific is a constant criticism facing the latter.

-Including our experience with the sudden decrease in NBA’s NFT, there have been instances where NFTs have gained or lost value based on unnecessary speculation in the market.
-While NFTs thrived on their volatility and rapid gains, investors are now having a hard time digesting the rapid losses that come as part of the equation as well.
+In addition to our own experience with the abrupt decline in NBA's NFT, there have been instances where the value of NFTs has fluctuated based on speculative market dynamics.
+While NFTs initially thrived on their volatility and rapid price increases, investors are now grappling with the equally swift and unexpected losses that can occur within this ecosystem.

 The Impact of Celebrity and Influencer Endorsements on NFT Popularity